AztlanEngineering/swatch-documentation/docs/apireference.md

 :::
 ### Mixins of each part of the library

-If you rather to input one part of the Swatch to your own library.
+If you rather to input one group of Swatch library variables to your own library simply just add the related input code from table below into your own SCSS library.

 :::info
 It's recommended to use `@use` rule instead of `@import` rule for it's multiple advantages.